 Seahawks fans are multiplying.
 The mix of Denver-to-Seattle fans started out as roughly even when we arrived on Tuesday.
 By last night, the count of Seahawks fans was clearly rising with many more due in today and tomorrow.
 This will not be like Detroit in 2006 when the Steelers fans overwhelmed the Super Bowl.

-Shane, from Twitter last night at one of the countless Irish bars around Times Square.
+We met up with a friend, Shane, from Twitter last night at one of the countless Irish bars around Times Square.
 The Playwright Tavern off of 49th was a good spot to grab a whiskey and chat about the game.
-By the time Shane's friends arrived, Aron and I were off to see if we could see the Empire State Building in blue and green.
+By the time Shane’s friends arrived, Aron and I were off to see if we could see the Empire State Building in blue and green.
 We thought it would be cool to go to the top while it was bathed in Seahawks goodness and get some photos.

 As we began our trek down town, we noticed more Seahawks fans than the previous two nights.
 It is, of course, our habit to give a casual, “Go Hawks,” as we see anyone wearing Seahawks gear.
 We get about a 90% reciprocation rate, and about a 50% “who the hell are these people?” rate for New Yorkers wondering what just happened as they walk near and around us.

 The closer you get to Times Square, the more models you see.
 Aron and I have started a game similar to slug bug whenever we see one.
 Not surprisingly, we stick to female model sighting.
 Anyone who has seen an episode of America’s Next Top Model (raises hand), remembers when the models were given the challenge to run between go-sees in Manhattan.
 These woman often have that look of either carrying the makeup from their last shoot on their face or stripped down to bare skin (on their face, fellas) for their next shoot while scurrying as quickly as their long legs will take them.
 We saw an impossibly beautiful French model at The Book of Mormon on Wednesday night.